miranda-ng/miranda-ng/protocols/FacebookRM/docs/facebook - readme.txt

 0.2.1.0 - 1.10.2013
  + Save name into first, second and last name fields separately
  + First experimental implementation of multi user chats (thanks to nobodyreal for patch)
- * Notify more facebook errors in validate_reseponse
+ * Notify more facebook errors
  * Don't use local_timestamp for unread messages (even if enabled in options) by default (use hidden setting to enable it) !
 Duplicit contacts fixes (and hopefully it won't create duplicit contacts anymore) !
 Fixed Poke